Kevinpgalligan/KevingalWebsite/pages/blog/metronome.md

     </body>
     </html>

 The CSS is similarly light-weight, at 266 bytes.
-It includes some luxurious styling options, like colouring the play button red or green.
+It includes some extravagant styling options, like colour for the play button, which I had to tear out later in order to get the size down.

     :::css
     div {